 These exams are for students who want to earn credit by examination for specific courses.
 They are generally comprehensive tests of the content of a semester long course.
 These exams are available to currently enrolled students only.
 Students should consult their academic advisor prior to scheduling an exam.
 Once credit is awarded it cannot be removed.
-Exams can only be taken once with the exception of Political Science 206/207 which can be taken only twice.
+Exams can only be taken once.

 Foreign Language Credit: